espressif/esp-chip-errata/docs/en/03-errata-description/esp32/cpu-limited-access-to-address-spaces.rst

 1. Insert "MEMW" instruction before the CPU access operation that falls in these two address spaces.
 That is, in C/C++, software needs to always use the "volatile" attribute when accessing registers in these two address spaces.

-2. When the CPU frequency is 160 MHz, add six “nop” between two consecutive FIFO reads.
-When the CPU frequency is 240 MHz, add seven “nop” between two consecutive FIFO reads.
+2. When the CPU frequency is 160 MHz, add six "nop" between two consecutive FIFO reads.
+When the CPU frequency is 240 MHz, add seven "nop" between two consecutive FIFO reads.

 Solution
 ^^^^^^^^